Reserve Requirement Definition

 - It can also be used as a tool for fighting inflation.

-- Cash reserve ratio does not account for short-term funds and other marketable securities that are also considered highly liquid.
+- The cash reserve ratio does not account for short-term funds and other marketable securities that are also considered highly liquid.
 Hence, it does not present a true picture of a bank’s liquidity.

 - An ill-managed reserve can cause a slowdown in the economy and/or haphazard measures by financial institutions.

 - Most economists in the modern era disagree with the notion of reserve requirement as controlling money circulation.
 They opine that with growing functionalities in the banking space such requirements have a lesser role to play in regulating money circulation.

 - These requirements are changed only when needed stringently because they can be expensive to implement.